Reconstruction of 3-D Radiation Pattern from 2-D Orthogonal Slices

 & horizSlice

 data points can also be done for the above case.
 The reconstructed pattern does not vary.
-Thus for any omni-directional antenna, 3-D pattern can be reconstructed with enough data points from orthogonal slices along the theta direction.
-The reconstructed radiation pattern looks like the 3-D radiation pattern which can be obtained using the pattern function.
+Thus for any omni-directional antenna, a 3-D pattern can be reconstructed with enough data points from orthogonal slices along the theta direction.
+The reconstructed radiation pattern looks like the 3-D radiation pattern which can be obtained using the pattern

-Discarding of Data Points
+Automatic Discarding of Data Points

 vertSlice = patternElevation(ant,freq); theta = 90 - (-180:1:180);